TheStableFoundation/.github/profile/README.md

-# Money should flow like data.™
+# Money flows like data.™